isomerpages/nea-wis/_data-catalog/Satellite Images JPSS 1 NOAA 20.md

 <p>Description</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>This data contains the Active Fires Environmental Data Record for JPSS-1/NOAA-20
+<p>This data contains the Active Fires Environmental Data Record for NOAA-20/JPSS-1 VIIRS.
-VIIRS.
 The data is produced using CSPP Active Fires software.
 This version is produced based on the NRT data received locally.
-This data is recommended for near real-time monitoring of fire hotspots.</p>
+This data is recommended for near real-time monitoring of fire hotspots. </p>
 </td>
 </tr>
 <tr>